PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 * The grid graph as a substrate for information flow
 * Residual streams as fixed-bandwidth information highways
 * Attention as an interface for cross-stream communication
-* QK and OV circuits as composable primitives for implementing complex information movement
+* QK and OV circuits as edge-disjoint subgraphs, and as composable primitives for complex information movement patterns
 * Attention heads as low-rank, additive writers into subspaces, capable of both independent and composite behavior
 * Static sparse attention variants as connectivity-preserving graph sparsification